sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

 ### Display the QR code for onboarding the Mobile app

-SAP Business Application Studio has a feature to display the QR code for onboarding in the Mobile client.
-Click on `Application.app` to open it in MDK Application Editor, and then click the **Application QR Code** icon.
+SAP Business Application Studio includes a feature that displays a QR code for onboarding in the mobile client.
+To view the onboarding QR code, click the **Application QR Code** icon in the editor's header area.

-.

 <!-- border -->![MDK](img-7.1.png)